RG9-1485

 Possible Replacements

-However these mono printers are still perfectly good.
+However these old mono printers are still perfectly good.
 Nothing has very convincingly replaced them - the HP LJ 5200 is faster, has more memory and is somewhat re-engineered so uses different parts.
 (The separation pads are a modern style, nothing like those in the 5100).
 Unfortunately the LJ 5200 isn't cheap; well made A3 printers aren't.
-An LJ 5200 is priced at about £1600 in 2011.
+An LJ 5200 was priced at about £1600 in 2011 and is £1610 in January 2014.
 There are competing products from Brother (HL 3260) at a slightly lower price and from OKI (B840) at about half that price.
 However a lot of corporates have experience of HP products and stick with them.
-In terms of long term value it's a decision we wouldn't argue with - after all the printers have lasted well and HP have gone on providing parts from 1998 until a couple of years ago - that's pretty good.
+It's a decision we wouldn't argue with in terms of value - after all the printers have lasted well and HP have gone on providing parts from 1998 until a couple of years ago - that's pretty good.

 So a replacement printer will be faster and have more memory.
 It will also have a slightly bigger 12,000 page cartridge but it's got a killer chip.
 So basically if you have a LaserJet 5100 then you'd probably like to hang onto it.
 There may be other problems than just getting parts, in the future driver support may be dropped, but 32 bit drivers should still work.